FestimReqi/kalulatori-notave/README.md

-Grade Calculator for Faculty
+Grade Calculator for Faculty 🎓

-Welcome to the Grade Calculator for Faculty, an essential tool designed to simplify and streamline the process of calculating students' grades accurately and efficiently.
+Welcome to the Grade Calculator for Faculty, a powerful tool designed to simplify and streamline the process of calculating students' grades accurately and efficiently.
 This intuitive calculator empowers faculty members with a comprehensive solution for managing grading tasks and providing transparent assessments to students.

-Key Features:
+🌟 Key Features:

 Effortless Grade Calculation: Our calculator eliminates the complexities of manual grade calculation by automating the process based on entered scores and weightage.
 Easily input individual student scores and corresponding weightage for each assignment, exam, or project.